Ruthjebet/heri-homesRealEstate/README.md

 ## About The App

-[House Hounter] is a real estate site that allows users to see openings and book appointments to view the houses.
+[Heri-Homes] is a real estate site that allows users to see openings and book appointments to view the houses.

 ## Screenshots